monchopena/bdunk/_posts/2016-09-13-wordpress-node-hbs.markdown

-Date: 13 Sep 2016
+---
+layout: post
+title:  "Access to Wordpress from Node.js"
+date:   2016-09-13 00:00:00 +0200
-Categories: development
+categories: development
-Summary: I want to use Handelbars to show Posts from a Wordpress page Read more: Show me more
+summary: I want to use Handelbars to show Posts from a Wordpress page

-# Access to Wordpress from Node.js
+---

 First we will need access to a Wordpress (obviously).